How you can help the OFCP

 Clothing Pick-Up for Cerebral Palsy (CP4CP) Free Home Collection Service - Arrange your home pick-up

-OFCP Partnered Value Village Store - Find a Value Village
+OFCP in partnership with Value Village - Find a Value Village

 Clothing Pick-Up for Cerebral Palsy (CP4CP) Donation Bin - Find a Donation Bin near you